inajan/Module-10-HTS/00-Get_started.md

 ```
 This installs the necessary software and you only need to run this command once.

 To activate the environment run `conda activate HTS`.

+You should now have the command `fastqc` available.
+Try typing `fas` and then use autocomplete.
+What happens?

 [Back to top](#contents)